heptacode/deepauto-scaleserve/README.md

 ./scripts/setup.sh
 ```

+This setup script includes the following steps.

+1. Install nvm if not installed
+2. Install required Node.js version
+3. Enable corepack and install pnpm
+4. Install project dependencies

 ### Preview Live Demo

 > ✨ This will run a live demo server for both frontend & backend.